ZeusYang/Shaderpad--plusplus/README.md

 2018.4.27

-continue to finish some basic demand for the editor.
+continue 111 finish some basic demand for the editor.
 Print，print review, export pdf file, change the theme and font.

 Todo: